 Sports and online communication: websites

-A carefully tended website is the business card of any sports business in the web: being online enables the business to inform the website users about its history, events and sponsors.
+A carefully tended website is the business card of any sports business on the web: being online enables the business to inform the website users about its history, events and sponsors.
 This is not about a mere brand awareness operation, but rather having the opportunity to communicate and do marketing all-round.
-It all starts from the selection of the website activation and management service.
-Of course, the platforms to build your website on have different features.
-However, if you are a sports business and you are looking for a readily available tool that is user-friendly and cost-effective, 101 Sport may be the right platform to fulfil your needs.
+It all starts with the selection of the website activation and management service.
+Of course, the platforms to build your website on having different features.
+However, if you are a sports business and you are looking for a readily available tool that is user-friendly and cost-effective, 101 Sport may be the right platform to fulfill your needs.